DJ Uiagalelei latest rising QB star with Polynesian heritage

 He showcased his big arm and unflappable nature in his first college start, throwing for 342 yards and two touchdowns to rally the Tigers from 18 points down to beat Boston College 34-28.

-The cool Californian — Somoan on his father’s side and German on his mother’s — was among the country’s most sought-after prospects.
+The cool Californian — Samoan on his father’s side and German on his mother’s — was among the country’s most sought-after prospects.
 He decided to go to school across the country at Clemson in part to study a year under All-American Trevor Lawrence.
 But with Lawrence sidelined and continuing his recovery from COVID-19, Uiagalelei will start in the Tigers’ biggest game of the year at No. 4 Notre Dame on Saturday.

 Uiagalelei (oo-ee-AHN-ga-leh-lay) has spoken with the Tagovailoas, Tua and his younger brother, Taulia at Maryland.
 And he’s looked up to all the players of his ancestry who’ve come before him.